Neotropical Migratory Birds

 To fully understand what factors determine population size for a species, we need to build detailed models of the full annual cycle of a focal migratory species.
 These models require habitat- and age-specific data from the breeding grounds, overwintering sites, and both spring and fall migrations.
 When data from a single species can be pooled together, we can identify where in the annual cycle managers can best impact a species so as to target population recovery and conservation efforts.

-Because of their role as bioindicators, birds are important ambassadors for human welfare and health education.
-Our studies of overwintering Louisiana Waterthrush in the Dominican Republic have shown that small species depend on clean water in high-quality riparian systems.
+Because of their role as bioindicators, birds like the Louisiana Waterthrush are important ambassadors to educate the public about public health and human welfare.
+Our studies of the Louisiana Waterthrush in Pennsylvania and in the Dominican Republic have shown that this species depends on clean water in high-quality riparian systems.
 Clean water is also vitally important for human communities and human health.
-In response, National Aviary developed a popular educational program about the importance of clean water not only for waterthrushes and other wildlife but for humans, too.
+In response, the National Aviary developed a popular educational program about the importance of clean water not only for waterthrushes and other wildlife but for humans, too.

 Learn More About Our Work